AgathiyaRaja/AI_Strive/M4_Feature_Eng/02. Data Cleaning/Exercise.md

 ### ❓ Missing values

 1. What is the missing datatype used in pandas?
+Ans: Pandas uses NaN for missind datatype

 2. How to replace all occurences of the value 9999 to missing in pandas?
+Ans: filter = (df == 9999)
+     df = df[filter].apply(lambda x : np.nan)

 3. How to get the absolute number of missings for each variable in pandas?
+Ans: df.isnull().sum()

 4. How to get the percentage of missings for each variable in pandas?
+Ans: df.isnull().sum()/df.shape[0]

 5. How to drop rows with missing values?
+Ans: df.dropna()

 6. How to drop variables with missing values?
+Ans: df.dropna()

 7. What is the univariate imputation method in sklearn?
+Ans: Missing values can be imputed with a provided constant value, or using the statistics (mean, median or most frequent) of each column in which the missing values are located.

 8. What is the multivariate imputation method in sklearn?
+Ans: Multivariate imputer that estimates each feature from all the others

 9. What is the best univariate imputation method to categorical variables?
 (Explain why)
+Ans: Mode

 10. What is the best univariate imputation method to numerical variables?
 (Explain why)
+Ans: Mean

 ### 🔎 Outliers